Samji/90-Days-JavaScript-Challenge/README.md

 https://www.javascripttutorial.net/what-is-javascript/

 What is Javascript?
-Programming Language
+- Programming Language
-Interact with elements on a webpage
+- Interact with elements on a webpage (validating forms, interactive maps)

+- ECMAScript - core functionality
+- Document Object Model(DOM) - provides interfaces for interacting with elements on a webpage
+- Browser  Object Model(BOM) - provides the browser API for interacting with the browser

+- Javascript Engine - executes Javascript code(implemented as interpreters in the beginning)
+- Modern Javascript Engines are implemented as just-in-time compilers